 Introducing new tactics into your marketing strategy may seem like a lot of work, or to some, downright terrifying.
 But the marketing landscape is constantly changing, and brands who don’t (or won’t) adapt are the most susceptible to failure.
 Finding new ways to connect your traditional methods of outreach and the latest and greatest trends may yield your most profitable returns yet.

-When tying together various media, it’s important to keep in mind that different channels require different approaches.
-Say you put a URL on a piece of printed collateral to drive some traffic to your website or social media pages.
+When tying together various forms of media, it’s important to keep in mind that different channels require different approaches.
+For instance, say you put a URL on a piece of printed collateral to drive traffic to your website or social media pages.
 An approach like this likely won’t produce the same results as including the same URL in an email, a tweet or a Facebook post, which are all clickable.
 Not many people will take the time to type a long URL on a mobile device, and even fewer will make it a point to type it in later when they’re back at a computer.

-So what’s an easier way to tie your print campaigns to your digital ones?
-Behold: Bitly.
-This link-shortening service came onto the scene in 2008, and is now shortening an estimated 600 million links each month.
-You essentially plug in a full URL, and the site spits out a shorter, user-friendly one for your material or posts.
+So what’s an easier way to tie your print campaigns to your digital outreach?
+Exhibit A: Bitly.
+This link-shortening extension came onto the scene in 2008, and is now shortening an estimated 600 million links each month.
+The process is simple, you plug in a full URL, and the site spits out a shorter, user-friendly one for your material or posts.

 And what if you want to eliminate the need for typing a printed link altogether?
 Check out Quick Response Codes.
-More commonly known as QR codes, these look like a cross between an alien language and the bar codes you find on everyday products.
+More commonly known as QR codes, these look like a cross between a pixelated square and the bar codes you find on everyday products.
 While they didn’t take off like some had hoped, they’re still around and will redirect customers to online content right then and there, without a single keystroke.
-Customers will need to download a QR code-scanning app on their smartphones though.
+The only downside is that your customers will need to download a QR code-scanning app on their smartphones.

 Making it all work

-Evaluate what you’re currently doing and draw up a plan that outlines some new initiatives.
-Think about what you want to accomplish (sales growth, more web traffic, a stronger social media presence, etc.), and examine the ways in which your marketing can meet those goals.
+To jump start your transition from one channel marketing to omni-channel, first start by evaluating what you’re currently doing and draw up a plan that outlines some new initiatives.
+Think about what you want to accomplish (sales growth, more web traffic, a stronger social media presence, etc.), and examine the ways in which your marketing can help you meet those goals.

 Do you need to ramp up your email marketing?
 Tie your direct mail and social media campaigns more closely together?
 Develop a cross-media campaign that creates more excitement for your special events?
-Try a few of these tactics, measure your results and continue doing whatever produces.
+Try a few of these tactics and measure your results!

-Think you need some expert guidance?
-Contact us—we’ll get you going in the right direction.
+Are you sitting here thinking you need a little expert guidance to get started?
+Contact us—we’ll get you going in the right direction!